Guide to the Safest Laundry Detergents of 2025

 Therefore, to help make the consumer market safer, I study product industries and form my opinions about the safety of product ingredients with the help of scientific studies and ingredient databases (learn more here).

 Similarly, to find non-toxic laundry detergents, I studied and compared the ingredients of about 100 popular laundry options.
-Based on my opinions about the safety of laundry detergent ingredients, I’ve categorized the products as the best, better, almost better, bad, and worst.
+Based on my opinions about the safety of laundry detergent ingredients, I’ve categorized the products as the “best,” “better,” “almost better,” and “not-a-fan.”
 Those that I consider the safest laundry detergents have very few or none of the concerning ingredients.
-Conversely, the “worst” ones have many concerning ingredients.
+Conversely, the ones in the ”not-a-fan” category have many concerning ingredients.

 “Best” Laundry Detergents